GiaJordan/Behavior_Quantification/README.md

 # Behavior Quantification System - Gianna Jordan

-This repository has depnedencies from other repositories, so when cloning for the first time please use '$ git clone --recursive'.
+This repository has depnedencies from other repositories, so when cloning for the first time please use

+	$ git clone --recursive

-If you've already cloned this repository, please use '$ git submodule update --init' to download the submodules necessary.
+If you've already cloned this repository, please use

+	$ git submodule update --init
+to download the submodules necessary.